siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

 This file gives us a framework to start designing ZeroSoC's core floorplan.
 The ``main()`` routine first calls a function ``configure_chip()``, which returns an SC :class:`~siliconcompiler.core.Chip` object, and uses that to instantiate a :class:`~siliconcompiler.floorplan.Floorplan` object.
-We need to provide this Chip object since aspects of the floorplan will be defined based on the chip configuration.
+The ``Floorplan`` constructor requires a ``Chip`` object since aspects of the floorplan are defined based on the chip configuration.
 We'll point out examples of this throughout the tutorial.

-Next, ``main()`` calls ``core_floorplan()``, which will ultimately use the functions defined by the fLoorplan API to define the floorplan itself.
+Next, ``main()`` calls ``core_floorplan()``, which will ultimately use the functions provided by the floorplan API to generate the floorplan itself.
 Finally, ``main()`` calls a method of the floorplan object, ``write_def()``, to generate an output DEF file that we can either preview in KLayout or pass into an SC compilaton flow.

 Minimal chip configuration
 ------------------------------